-- To gain basic knowledge in conducting and semiconducting materials and their properties. - To provide basic understanding of properties and applications of dielectric materials. - To impart knowledge on magnetic and optical materials and their properties & applications. - To enable the students to correlate theoretical principles with practical applications.
+- To gain basic knowledge in conducting and semiconducting materials and their properties. - To provide a basis for understanding properties and applications of dielectric materials. - To impart knowledge on magnetic and optical materials and their properties & applications. - To enable the students to correlate theoretical principles with practical applications.

-MODULE I CONDUCTING AND SEMICONDUCTING 10 MATERIALS
+MODULE I CONDUCTING AND SEMICONDUCTING MATERIALS 8